robrwo/Text-Minify-XS/README.md

 This is a version of ["minify"](#minify) that works on ASCII text.
 It was added in v0.5.3.

-If you are only processing ASCII text, then it should be faster.
+If you are only processing 8-bit text, then it should be faster.
-Rudimentary benchmarks show it is twice as fast.
+(Rudimentary benchmarks show it is twice as fast as ["minify"](#minify).)

+Unlike the ["minify"](#minify), if the input string has the UTF-8 flag set, the resulting string will not.
+You should ensure the string is properly encoded.

 # KNOWN ISSUES